ChetanThapliyal/hashnode-blog-backup/clvh48yiz000609jzevzeal23.md

 The challenge presented is to optimize a Docker image for a portfolio website created with Hugo.
 The initial Docker image size is `434MB`, which is quite large for a simple portfolio website.
 The goal is to reduce the image size without sacrificing functionality.

 To tackle this challenge, two Dockerfiles are created: one for development (`dev`) and one for production (`prod`).
-The production Dockerfile, on the other hand, is a Multistage build designed for image optimization.
+The production Dockerfile is a Multistage build designed for image optimization.

 #### Development Dockerfile